- Troy Duffy

 - Release Date

 As detailed in Overnight, the 2003 documentary assembled from footage shot by Duffy’s former friends Tony Montana and Mark Brian Smith, Duffy allegedly wrote his script after seeing a drug dealer lift money from a corpse in his apartment building.
-Disgusted by the seediness of his neighborhood, he envisioned two everyday Bostonians becoming vigilante heroes, and wrote his yarn around that premise.
-After reading Duffy’s virgin script, Harvey Weinstein of Miramax outbid vying studios and took the project under his wing, calling it “Pulp Fiction with soul.”
+Disgusted by the seediness of his neighborhood, he envisioned two everyday Bostonians becoming vigilante heroes, and he wrote his yarn around that premise.
+After reading Duffy’s freshman script, Harvey Weinstein of Miramax outbid vying studios and took the project under his wing, calling it “Pulp Fiction with soul.”
 Weinstein budgeted the script at $15 million, and Duffy conveniently signed his own band, The Brood, to handle the soundtrack.
 Weinstein even bought Duffy’s hometown bar J. Sloan’s, for co-ownership with the up-and-coming director, to sweeten the deal.

 What Weinstein originally saw in Duffy’s script is indiscernible.
 A premise Duffy’s own mother called “skewed,” the movie is about a couple of Irish good-ole-boys who, in wanting to relieve Boston streets of crime bosses and drug dealers, become killers.
 Backed by the local police and sanctioned by the Irish Catholic Church, Connor and Murphy MacManus (Sean Patrick Flanery and Norman Reedus) behave like over-stimulated hipsters who happen to kill bad guys.
 They walk about the streets of Boston in jeans, sunglasses, and pea coats, tattoos of the Madonna on their necks, smoking cigarettes because it’s cool.
 By day, they slap each other with raw meat in the bestest slaughterhouse ever, and by night, they rid the streets of human filth.

 It’s no wonder Miramax backed out before filming began, leaving the picture in limbo until Franchise Pictures picked up the reins.
-Duffy accepted Franchise’s deal for half the budget that Miramax offered; and when Miramax walked away, Duffy was required to return nearly a million in director’s and production fees back to the Weinsteins.
+Duffy accepted Franchise’s deal for half the budget that Miramax offered; and when Miramax walked away, Duffy was required to return nearly a million in director and production fees back to the Weinsteins.
 But Duffy dug his own grave.
 Arguably the biggest, most influential force in Hollywood in the late 1990s, Harvey Weinstein had made an instant celebrity out of Duffy, a blue-collar Average Joe.
 Celebrities like Mark Wahlberg and Jeff Goldblum were talking about the potential greatness of Duffy; the media called him The Next Big Thing.
 But when the deal failed to materialize as soon as he would’ve liked, Duffy publically insulted Weinstein.
 He boasted “I’m Hollywood’s new hard-on,” and bragged about his success before his agreement solidified.
 He openly said Harvey Weinstein “wants to be me” and “he’s afraid of me.”
-Meanwhile, beer in his hand, in his overalls, Duffy continued to wait for Miramax to call…
+Meanwhile, beer in his hand, in his overalls, Duffy continued to wait for Miramax to call.

 At first, the local press covered his story as a rags-to-riches tale, and then it became a rags-to-rags warning about how up-and-coming filmmakers shouldn’t behave.
 Overnight shows Duffy shouting at his film’s experienced producer as though he’d been in The Biz for decades.
-He claims his family and coworkers don’t “deserve” money for their work, that he has done everything.
-He later bullies those close to him when they confront his lacking business decisions and tact.
+He claims his family and coworkers don’t “deserve” money for their work, and that he has done everything.
+He later bullies those close to him when they confront his bad business decisions and tact.
 The lesson learned here is not that Hollywood corrupts, but that the possibility of Hollywood exposes: Overnight ends with a quote from author Albert Goldman saying, “No man is really changed by success.
 What happens is that success works on the man’s personality like a truth drug, bringing him out of the closet and revealing… what was always inside his head.”